DFE/MONK/doc/source/intro.rst

 Side Note: Working With Different MONK Versions
 -----------------------------------------------

 When using :term:`MONK` you might encounter the situation that updating to a newer version of :term:`MONK` will require a lot of changes in your :term:`test cases<test case>`.
 This might make you believe you have to choose between using a newer version of :term:`MONK` for its features or using an older version of :term:`MONK` to keep the maintenance costs low.
 We also faced this problem at :term:`DFE`, therefore we developed a small helper script that allows you to do both.
-If you already work well with :term:`virtualenvs<virtualenv>` then you will have not much of a trouble.
+If you already have experience in using :term:`virtualenvs<virtualenv>` then you will have not much of a trouble.

-The basic idea is that for each set of requirements (contain a specific :term:`MONK` version) you create a separate suite.
+The basic idea is that for each set of requirements you create a separate suite.
 Thus if you have tests for ``monk_tf==0.1.1`` you keep all these tests in one suite.
 If you are starting to write new tests now, you will probably write them for ``monk_tf==0.1.4``.
 Therefore your new tests go into a new suite.
 If you decide that you need to do some work on an older :term:`test case` that worked with ``monk_tf==0.1.1``, you can choose to leave it in the old suite or make the required changes and move it to your new suite.
 If one day ``monK_tf==0.1.5`` is released, you create a new suite, that contains all tests that work with this version.

 If you want to make use of this little helper, then have a look at `multisuite <https://pypi.python.org/pypi/multisuite/>`_.